 Step 3: Swimmer’s Ear

 Swimmer’s ear emerges when bacteria gets into the ear and starts an infection.
 While swimmer’s ear is hard to protect against, experts recommend making sure your ears are clean prior to swimming.
+Hearing loss from ear infections is a possibility, so be careful and protect your hearing after you engage in swimming activities.

 Step 4: Limited Ear Piercings